Luzia Woman: Phenotypical analysis and genotype

-Researchers recreated the skull of Luzia with 3D printers by studies resumed in a laboratory of the National Institute of Technology (INT) by master's and doctoral students of the Federal University of Rio de Janeiro.

 In November 2018, scientists of the University of São Paulo and Harvard University released a study that contradicts the alleged Australo-Melanesian origin of Luzia.
 Using DNA sequencing, the results showed that Luzia was genetically entirely Amerindian.
 It was published in the journal Cell article (November 8, 2018), a paper in the journal Science from an affiliated team also reported new findings on fossil DNA from the first migrants to the Americas.

 Lagoa Santa remains from a site nearby to the Luzia remains carry DNA regarded as Native American.
 Two of the Lagoa Santa individuals carry the same mtDNA haplogroup (D4h3a) also carried by older 12,000+ remains Anzick-1 found in Montana, mtDNA haplogroup A2, B2, C1d1 and three of the Lagoa Santa individuals harbor the same Y chromosome haplogroup Q1b1a1a1-M848 as found in the Spirit Cave genome of Nevada.
 The bust of Luzia displaying Australo-Melanesian features was created in 1999.
 André Strauss of the Max Planck Institute, one of the authors of the Journal Science article remarked "However, skull shape isn't a reliable marker of ancestrality or geographic origin.
 Genetics is the best basis for this type of inference," Strauss explained.
 "The genetic results of the new study show categorically that there was no significant connection between the Lagoa Santa people and groups from Africa or Australia.
 So the hypothesis that Luzia's people derived from a migratory wave prior to the ancestors of today's Amerindians has been disproved.
 On the contrary, the DNA shows that Luzia's people were entirely Amerindian."

-Anthropometry

-Luzia stood just under 5 ft tall; about one-third of her skeleton has been recovered.
-Her remains seem to indicate that she died when she was approximately 20 years old, either in an accident or as the result of an animal attack.
-She was a member of a group of hunter-gatherers.